-- 1. A permit issuer shall decide to issue a permit under the summary administrative procedure defined by this Law and by Chapter VI of the General Administrative Code of Georgia, except as provided for by Articles 26^1 , 26^2 , 26^3 , 26^4 of this Law. - 2.
-Deleted (11.10.2011, No 5093). - 3.
-A decision to issue, to refuse to issue, or to repeal a permit shall be an administrative act and shall meet the requirements set for an administrative legal act under Chapter IV of the General Administrative Code of Georgia. - 4.
-If verifying the circumstances essential to the case requires more time than defined by law for an administrative procedure, a permit issuer may make a substantiated decision on the extension of the period of an administrative procedure for not longer than three months only for the types of permits specified by law.
-The permit issuer shall make the decision within 15 days after the application is submitted. - 5.
-The timeframe for issuing a permit may not be extended under the sixth paragraph of this article unless a permit applicant is notified about the extension within 20 days after the application is submitted. - 6.
-The Government of Georgia shall decide to extend the timeframe for issuing a permit for up to three extra months based on a substantiated request of a permit issuer if due to specific circumstances the permit cannot be issued within the timeframe defined by law.
-The licence issuer shall immediately notify the licence applicant of the decision of the Government. - 7.
-If a specific type of permit, the issuing period of which may be extended under the sixth paragraph of this article, represents a major hazard to human life and health, is related to a wider range of state and public interests, and the circumstances envisaged by such action take more than three months to verify, the permit issuer may submit a substantiated request to the Government of Georgia for extending the period for issuing the permit for another three months.
-If the above conditions exist and the permit issuer learns them upon submitting the application, the permit issuer may submit a substantiated request to the Government of Georgia for extending the permit issuing period for up to six months. - 8.
-If the Government of Georgia accepts the substantiated request of a permit issuer, it shall decide to extend the permit issuing period for three months.
-If the grounds provided for in the ninth paragraph of this article exist, a permit issuer shall submit the substantiated request to the Government of Georgia within two months after submitting an application and immediately notify the permit applicant of extending the period. - 9.
-If the timeframe of the administrative procedure for issuing a permit is extended for up to three or six months, a permit issuer may decide to extend the period for verifying the factual circumstances for up to two months under a substantiated request of other administrative body. - 10.
-A permit issuer shall decide to issue a permit within 20 days after submitting an application.
+1. A permit issuer shall decide to issue a permit under the summary administrative procedure defined by this Law and by Chapter VI of the General Administrative Code of Georgia, except as provided by Articles $26^1$ , $26^2$ , $26^3$ , $26^4$ of this Law.

+2. Deleted (11.10.2011, No 5093)

+3. A decision to issue, to refuse to issue, or to repeal a permit shall be an administrative act and shall meet the requirements set for an administrative legal act under Chapter IV of the General Administrative Code of Georgia.

+4. If verifying the circumstances essential to the case requires more time than defined by law for an administrative procedure, a permit issuer may make a substantiated decision to extend the period of the administrative procedure for not longer than three months only for the types of permits specified by law.
+The permit issuer shall make the decision within 15 days after the application is submitted.

+5. The time for issuing a permit may not be extended under the sixth paragraph of this article unless a permit applicant is notified about the extension within 20 days after the application is submitted.

+6. The Government of Georgia shall decide to extend the time for issuing a permit for up to three extra months based on a substantiated request of a permit issuer if due to specific circumstances the permit cannot be issued within the time defined by law.
+The licence issuer shall immediately notify the licence applicant of the decision of the Government.

+7. If a specific type of permit, the issuing period of which may be extended under the sixth paragraph of this article, represents a major hazard to human life and health, is related to a wider range of state and public interests, and the circumstances envisaged by such action take more than three months to verify, the permit issuer may submit a substantiated request to the Government of Georgia for extending the period for issuing the permit for another three months.
+If the above conditions exist and the permit issuer learns about them upon submitting the application, the permit issuer may submit a substantiated request to the Government of Georgia for up to six months.

+8. If the Government of Georgia accepts the substantiated request of a permit issuer, it shall decide to extend the permit issuing period for three months.
+If the grounds provided in the ninth paragraph of this article exist, a permit issuer shall submit the substantiated request to the Government of Georgia within two months after submitting an application and immediately notify the permit applicant of extending the period.

+9. If the time for an administrative procedure for issuing a permit is extended for up to three or six months, a permit issuer may decide to extend the period for verifying the factual circumstances for up to two months under a substantiated request of another administrative body.

+10. A permit issuer shall decide to issue a permit within 20 days after submitting an application.
 If the decision on issuing or on refusing to issue the permit is not made within the above period, the permit shall be deemed issued.